eraykeskinmac/observer/README.md

 The OpenTelemetry Collector is configured to collect and export telemetry data.

-- **Getting Started**: Refer to the [OpenTelemetry Collector README](docker/otel-collector/README.md) for setup instructions.
-- **Configuration**: The collector configuration can be found in the [otel-collector-config.yaml](docker/otel-collector/otel-collector-config.yaml) file.
+- **Configuration**: The collector example configuration can be found in the [otel-collector-config.yaml](docker/otel-collector/otel-collector-config.example.yaml) file.

 ## Tools